logchange/valhalla/README.md

   - https://raw.githubusercontent.com/logchange/valhalla/master/valhalla.yml
 ```

-You can point to any URL that is `valhalla.yml` and it will be loaded and then override by values from
+You can point to any URL that is `valhalla.yml` format, and it will be loaded and then override by values from
 current file.
-Currently, you can only inherit once, co it means if you inherit from a file, that also contains
+Currently, you can only inherit once and from one URL, so it means if you inherit from a file, that also contains
 `extends` keyword, it won't be evaluated.

+**Proxy**

+TODO

 ### 🖖 string predefined variables